Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Data

-The dataset spans from 2018 to 2023, and covers a broad array of topics.
-Figure \ref{weeklycounts} displays the total number of fact-checks per month in the dataset on the left y-axis in red.
-We observe that the number of fact-checks per month is relatively consistent between March 2020 and March 2022 at seven thousand fact-checks per month.
+The dataset spans from 2018 to 2024, and covers a broad array of topics.
+Panel A of Figure \ref{weeklycounts} displays the total number of fact-checks per three-month period in the dataset.
+We observe that the number of fact-checks is relatively consistent between January 2020 and January 2023 at twenty thousand fact-checks per three month interval.
 Before this period, we see around four thousand fact-checks per month and after it around one thousand.
-This difference stems from the joining of the two datasets which span different time-periods.
-In blue, we show the percentage of the claims that are ``unique."
+Due to this variation in fact-check volume, we restrict our analysis to the period between January 2020 and January 2023 where the data coverage is most complete and consistent.
+In panel B, we show the percentage of the claims that are ``unique."
 A thorough discussion of the definition of a unique claim will follow in Section \ref{sec:Methods}.
-In the periods before and after the observations period (March 2020--March 2022), the percentage of unique fact-checks is significantly distorted due to the lower number of available fact-checks.
+In the periods before and after the observations period (January 2020--January 2023), the percentage of unique fact-checks is significantly distorted due to the lower number of available fact-checks.
 We therefore restrict ourselves to this time period.

-Fact-checks have several notable limitations that constrain their ability to fully capture misinformation dynamics.
-First, they rely on the subjective judgments of fact-checking organizations in deciding what claims to investigate and assessing their accuracy.
-There is inherent subjectivity in these choices determined both by varying mission statements of fact-checking organizations, different funding incentives, and that different types of claims will require different levels of attention and scrutiny \cite{graves2016rise}.
-Second, fact-checks tend to focus only on high-profile viral claims that gain widespread traction, meaning they likely overlook more subtle or less visible misinformation spreading.
-Additionally, the availability of fact-checks varies by region based on where fact-checking initiatives exist.
-Importantly, fact-checks often lag behind the initial viral spread of misinformation.
-By the time a claim is investigated, initial spread and damage may have already occurred.
+We additionally, analyze the prevalence of fact-checks related to two major events (Covid-19 and the invasion of Ukraine) as these topics may be large enough to significantly alter the results of our study.
+We find that while both topics make up a significant proportion of the fact-checks in the analysis, their prevalence is not sufficient to change any of the conclusions of the article.
+The exclusion of both topics reduces the percentage of non-clustered claims from 10.26\% to 9.46\% and the percentage of clustered claims that are multilingual from 32.26\% to 30.63\%.
+The results of the analysis are detailed in Section \ref{Appendix:A} of the appendix.